imbesky/operating-system/PartA/SystemCalls.md

 `Shell`: user program

+- in basic OS, `init` process is created after initialization of hardware
+- `init` process spawns a shell like `bash`
 - in UNIX shell, it runs code after the call to `fork()`, before the call to `exec()`
 	- can alter the environment of the about-to-be-run program
 	- ex: input/output redirection, pipies, etc.